 Any litigation or other proceedings would be costly and could affect our results of operations and divert the attention of our management and scientific personnel.
 Some of our competitors may be able to sustain the cost of such litigation and proceedings more effectively than we can because of their substantially greater resources.
 There is a risk that a court would decide that we are infringing the third party's patents and would order us to stop the activities covered by the patents.
 In that event, we may not have a viable alternative to the technology protected by the patent and may need to halt work on the affected product candidate or cease commercialization of an approved drug.
 In addition, there is a risk that a court will order us to pay third party damages or some other monetary award, depending upon the jurisdiction.
 An adverse outcome in any litigation or other proceeding could subject us to significant liabilities to third parties, potentially including treble damages and attorneys' fees if we are found to have willfully infringed, and we may be required to cease using the technology that is at issue or to license the technology from third parties.
 We may not be able to obtain any required licenses on commercially acceptable terms or at all.
 We may not be able to prevent, alone or with our licensors, infringement or misappropriation of our intellectual property rights, particularly in countries where the laws may not protect those rights as fully as in the United States.
-Any litigation or other employees.
+Any litigation or other proceedings to enforce our intellectual property rights may fail, and even if successful, may result in substantial costs and distract our management and other employees.